hackertommy/Philosophy-AI/README.md

 # Philosophy-AI
 we are trying to make the next big philosopher (not really)

-By Tom Serrino and Karthik Srinivasen
+By Tom Serrino

+Inspired by Karthik Srinivasen

 Resources used: